City charters for Edmonton and Calgary

 About city charters

-The city charters are regulations that modify or replace specific provisions in the MGA (along with some other provincial acts and regulations), so they apply differently to the cities of Edmonton and Calgary than other municipalities.
+The city charters are regulations that modify or replace specific provisions in the Municipal Government Act – along with some other provincial acts and regulations – so they apply differently to the cities of Edmonton and Calgary compared to other municipalities.
 These modifications to how the legislation applies allow the cities additional flexibility and authorities.

 Unless explicitly outlined in the charter regulation, all other legislation will continue to apply to the 2 cities.